JPLynch35/checks-for-understanding/module-2/backend/week_one.md

 ### Review Questions:
 20. Given a CSV file (“films.csv”) with these headers [id, title, description], how would you load these into your database to create new instances of Film?
+-terminal: rake db:create
+-terminal: rake db:create_migration NAME=create_films
+-This will create your migration file that needs to be filled out with the object attributes (columns).
+-terminal: rake db:migrate
+-In the seeds.rb file you will need to write the code to read through (CSV.foreach) and create an object with each of the headers (true) in your CSV file.
+-terminal: rake db:seed

 21. Given the following hash:
 ```